notchhill/project-beanz-2.0/documentation/Design.md

                         - And finally, it checks if light#1 and light#2 are turned off.
 If all that is true, return true
                         - Done by: checking if the second int array at index 3/4/5 is equal to 3/4/5, then checking if the bool array at 3/4/5 are all true, and the ones at 1/2 are both false
-                    - If none of these checks check out, then false is returned 3.5.3 Player Class
+                    - If none of these checks check out, then false is returned PrintLights method
+                    - We define two strings.
+One to represent the on/off state of each light, and one to represent the shape a given light is pointing at
+                    - We go through a loop, which increments a counter.
+The counter represents the nth light, so it will incrememnt from 1 to 5
+                    - The first string will be made equal to "on" or "off" based on the value in the counter-th number in state[] array
+                    - It will print "Light #" 'counter' "
+        3.5.3 Player Class
             - This class will include the libraries, functions, and constants defined in utility.h
             - Player contains one private variable called hp, which denotes how much health the user has.
 Set to 100